denniesia/beaunity/README.md

 ## Core Features

+This project is built using a modern Django stack, designed for scalability, performance, and developer productivity.
+Below are the core components integrated into the application:

+🔐 **User Authentication & JWT Login**
+- Secure user registration, login, and logout functionality supporting both JWT-based stateless authentication and traditional login via username or email for web users.

+👥 **Join & Follow System**
+- Users can create accounts, join the platform, connect and interact with others.

+🛠️ **Enhanced Admin Interface with Django Unfold**
+- The admin panel is customized using Django Unfold, providing a modern, user-friendly interface with improved layout, theming, and navigation—streamlining content moderation and system management for administrators.

+🔗 **Generic Foreign Keys**
+- Enable flexible and dynamic model relationships across multiple content types, allowing models to reference any other model seamlessly.

+🔍 **Discover by Category**
+- User can browse posts, challenges and events by interests—ranging from skincare and makeup to wellness and self-care.

+📝 **Post Creation with Predefined Categories**
+- Users can share tips, experiences, or insights by creating posts categorized under predefined topics—encouraging structured interaction and community knowledge sharing.

-- 🧴 **User-Generated Challenges**
+🧴 **User-Generated Challenges**
-  Create challenges with images, meeting links, and categorize them with predefined tags for easy discovery.
+- Users can create challenges with images, meeting links, and categorize them with predefined tags for easy discovery.

-- 🗓️ **Host Online & Offline Events**
+🗓️ **Host Online & Offline Events**
-  Organize workshops, tutorials, or in-person meetups with built-in scheduling and management tools.
+- Organizer host workshops, tutorials, or in-person meetups which user can join.

+⭐ Favorites System
+- Users can mark challenges, events, and posts as favorites for quick access and personal organization..

-- 💬 **Engage Through Comments & Likes**
+💬 **Engage Through Comments & Likes**
-  Interact with other users by giving feedback, encouragement, and inspiration.
+- Users can interact with other users by giving feedback, encouragement, and inspiration.

-- 🔍 **Discover by Category**
-  Browse challenges and events by interests—ranging from skincare and makeup to wellness and self-care.
+👩‍💼 **Role-Based Permissions**
+- Different access levels for admins, moderators, organizers and regular users, including public/private content management.
+Features include public/private content management, pending post and challenge review pages, dashboard statistics, and group membership switching.

-- 📩 **Approval Workflow**
+📬 **Approval Workflow**
-  Admins and moderators review and approve or reject submitted challenges and posts before they go live.
+- Moderators review and approve submitted content such as events, challenges, or posts before they become publicly visible.

-- 👩‍💼 **Role-Based Permissions**
-  Access and functionality are managed based on user roles, such as admins, moderators, and regular users.

-- 🌍 **Community-Driven**
-  Explore challenges filtered by category or location, fostering interaction, learning, and community building.
+🔔 **Automated Reminders & Notifications**
+- Scheduled tasks (via Celery & Redis) automatically send email notifications and reminders to keep users engaged.

+🌐 **Integrated API Support**
+- Select parts of the project expose API endpoints via Django REST Framework, enabling integration with frontend components or external services where needed.

+💻 **Responsive UI with Mobile Navigation**
+- Responsive design ensures seamless user experience across desktop and mobile devices.

+📂 **Soft Delete Functionality**
+- Instead of permanently deleting profiles users' status is set to 'not active'.

+⚙️ **Custom Error Templates (404/403)**
+- Friendly and branded error pages improve user experience on forbidden or missing resources.

+🧼 **Content Sanitization**
+- User-generated HTML content is sanitized using bleach to prevent malicious scripts and ensure safety.

 ---